 When a customer adds a warranty to their purchase you’ll need to collect payment from them and report the sale to Clyde.
 It's recommended that you add a dynamically priced item to the cart for checkout in real time as it allows for more flexibility.
 If your checkout requires that a product be created in advance, you can download a rate sheet containing all of the Contracts matched with your products from our dashboard.

-After a user purchases a contract, you will need to report the order to Clyde.
-We recommend that you report all your orders, even ones without a contract sale.
-This enables us to give you additional insight about how your protection program is performing and make suggestions for optimization.
-Orders are reported via the create order endpoint.
+When a customer buys a contract, you need to report the order to Clyde through the create order endpoint.
+We recommend that reporting all orders, even ones without a contract sale.
+This makes it possible for customers who don't check out with a protection plan to purchase one later through Clyde's Post-Purchase program.
+It also enables us to give you additional insight about how your protection program is performing and make suggestions for optimization.